 Most of the photo sequences seen in this video were created when I was shooting my feature documentary “The Faces of Los Angeles.”
 I had so much footage that I asked myself, “Why don’t I make a TimeLAX installment with just this part of Los Angeles?”.
-After all, Randy and I are building the largest Los Angeles time-lapse photography archive ever created.
+After all, Randy and I are building the largest independent Los Angeles time-lapse video archive ever created.
 The only thing I needed was a good number of sunsets to choose from.

 I also had the opportunity to capture part of the Wanderlust “Mindful Triathlon” that took place this year at the Santa Monica Pier.

-After spending many days visiting the beach cities over the years I can say Venice is colorful, loud, entertaining and always filled with happy tourists.
+After spending many days visiting the beach cities over the years I can say Venice is colorful, loud, entertaining, and always filled with happy tourists.
 You can also, however, encounter angry locals who don’t want to be photographed, especially homeless individuals who are part of big metropolitan areas such as Los Angeles.
 I was verbally attacked many times when people saw me with the camera even if I was not directly aiming at them.
 While some people just made funny faces when they looked at the lens, others were not so passive.
-A psychic lady swore and yelled non-stop for twenty minutes, complaining about photographers, the economy and city rules, all the while promoting her fellow boardwalk vendors.
+A psychic lady swore and yelled non-stop for twenty minutes, complaining about photographers, the economy, and city rules, all the while promoting her fellow boardwalk vendors.
 The art vendors scene is very territorial in Venice and the number of artists selling their paintings, jewelry, and sculptures with signs saying “No free photographs” has increased throughout the years.
-That is not a exactly a friendly “welcome & thank your for visiting” message.
+That is not exactly a friendly “welcome & thank you for visiting” message.

 If you are a photographer planning to visit Venice Beach from another country or state, my advice is to come loaded with all the gear you can carry and shoot as many photos as you can.
 Why?
 Because every single day in Venice has something new to offer.